input-output-hk/vrf-optimisation-tests/VRF_BATCH.md

 goes, we assume that the nodes do have sufficient source of randomness, and therefore these scalars can exploit this source of randomness to be selected.
+**UPDATE** While this might be the case, we are still interested in computing these scalar in a deterministic way, so that the function remains pure.
+See section below.

 Note that an invalid proof will invalidate the whole batch, and then we need to break down the batches to determine which is the invalid proof.
 However,